pmichaillat/squareroot-uv/README.md

 The results in the paper are produced with MATLAB code.
 The code is placed in the folder `code`.
 There are two types of programs:

-1. Scripts producing the figures in the paper
+1. MATLAB scripts producing the figures in the paper
-2. Helper scripts and functions called by the figure-producing scripts
+2. MATLAB helper scripts and functions called by the figure-producing scripts

 ### Figure-producing scripts

-The figures in the paper are produced bythe following scripts:
+The figures in the paper are produced by the following scripts:

 + `figure1A.m` – Produce figure 1A
 + `figure1B.m` – Produce figure 1B